gasymovrv/money-manager-back/readme.md

 Application is deployed at https://money-manager.ddns.net.

 It is a stateless backend REST API with oAuth2 authorization.
+Here is a frontend part: https://github.com/gasymovrv/money-manager-front

 User data stores in PostgreSQL database.